A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Related Work

 \section{Related Work}

 In this paper we unify prominent fixed-point methods for the parallel evaluation of sequences in the language of linear dynamical systems.
-While many papers have employed different fixed-point iterations for different problems in machine learning --- \citet{deer2024} and \citet{deeppcr} using Newton iterations, \citet{gonzalez2024scalable} using quasi-Newton iterations, \citet{shih2023parallel} using Picard iterations, and \citet{song2021accelerating} using Jacobi iterations, among other works --- to the best of our knowledge no one has explicitly unified these different methods in the language of linear dynamical systems.
+While many papers have employed different fixed-point iterations for different problems in machine learning---\citet{deer2024}, \citet{deeppcr}, and \citet{danieli2025pararnn} using Newton iterations, \citet{tang2024accelerating} and \citet{gonzalez2024scalable} using quasi-Newton iterations, \citet{shih2023parallel} using Picard iterations, and \citet{song2021accelerating} using Jacobi iterations, among other works---to the best of our knowledge no one in the machine learning community has explicitly unified these different methods in the language of linear dynamical systems.
+It is important to note, however, that \citet{GanderVandewalle2007} propose an expansive notion of parareal iterations which include these LDSs as a special case.
+However, \citet{GanderVandewalle2007} focus on solving continuous time differential equations and do not discuss the parallel scan that has become a workhorse for the application of parallel-in-time methods on GPUs in machine learning.

 \paragraph{General unification of fixed-point methods: parallel-chord methods}